-The ground floor comprises of a reception area and family/meeting room, kitchen, hall/dining room, utility room and laundry and offices.
+The ground floor comprises of a reception area and family/meeting room, kitchen, hall/dining room, sensory room, medication room and offices.

 The first and second floors offer 10 spacious bedrooms, all allowing a comfortable and private space for young people.
 All young people placed at Stafford Hall will have their own bedroom with en-suite, appropriately furnished to the highest of standards.
+The second floor also has a communal hydrotherapy bathroom with sensory lighting.